phan/phan/README.md

 your project to tell Phan how to analyze your source code.
 Once configured, you can run it via `./vendor/bin/phan`.

 This version (branch) of Phan depends on PHP 7.x with the [php-ast](https://github.com/nikic/php-ast) extension (0.1.5 or newer, uses AST version 50) and supports PHP version 7.0-7.2 syntax.
-This branch will be the basis for the upcoming 0.12.x releases.
+The master branch is the basis for the 0.12.x releases.
 Installation instructions for php-ast can be found [here](https://github.com/nikic/php-ast#installation).
 Having PHP's `pcntl` extension installed is strongly recommended (not available on Windows), in order to support using parallel processes for analysis (pcntl is also recommended for daemon mode).